The Living On A Dime Series is designed to help those with a "ramen noodle every meal" kind of budget still live well and get things done.

 If you’re not experienced with money, I can understand being afraid of messing it up.
 That fear could lead you to just letting someone else handle it, but how else are you going to learn?
 Yes, you might make mistakes, true.
 Everyone makes mistakes!
 Do not let failure stop you—figure out where you went wrong and learn from it!
 Besides, what are you going to do when there’s no one else there?
 Best to learn early—handling your finances independently is a great way to teach yourself how to handle a lot of circumstances in life, not just money!
 This, of course is not to be confused with being ‘financially independent’, which is a term that is commonly used to describe wealthy people.
 Though, if you work really hard, it is possible!

 Now, for financial planning such as retirement funds and investments and what not?
-Yeah you’re going to probably want to work with someone else on that.
-But here’s the key words: ‘work with’.
-Not ‘just chuck your money at someone with a degree and a title and pray for the best’.
+Yeah, you’re going to probably want to work with someone else on that.
+But here are the keywords: 'work with."
+Not "just chuck your money at someone with a degree and a title and pray for the best."
 Work WITH them to make sure you know what’s going on, and they know your goals and what you have and don’t have to work with.
 Do reviews and searches on them, make sure they’re legit.
 Always, always, always watch your money!

 This is a really good way to save money, no matter what you end up using it for.
 You will be amazed at the enormous amount of tutorials and how-to’s you can find on Youtube, and Google can tell you just about anything you want to know if you look hard enough.
 Whether it’s learning how to crochet, replace your own wiper blades, or learn a new language, doing searches will almost always come up with a way for you to learn something new for free.

-For every site that wants to teach you a skill for $300, there’s probably 3 sites that can teach it to you (or at least the basics) for free.
+For every site that wants to teach you a skill for $300, there are probably three sites that can teach it to you (or at least the basics) for free.
 If it is just the basics, then you’ll be able to see if it’s something you can get into before you make that investment.

 Well, here you are, I hope you found some useful tips and ideas from this list.
 Apply these principles to everything you can and you can make your wallet sing!
 Just kidding, that would be creepy.
 You know what I mean, though.